billroy/bitlash-commander/README.md

 			- scripts addressed to bitlash1: would go to 192.168.1.17

 	- how to let heroku server know it can't dispatch to local bitlash

+- Incoming OSC
+	- map to controls by id